B.S.N. Degree Online for the Registered Nurse

 - Students need to be flexible when setting up clinical days.
 In public health, most agencies provide different services and activities on different days of the month, so most likely you will not do your 40 hours all in one week.

-- Communicate with your preceptor so you know what activity you will be doing on each clinical day, so you can be prepared.
+- Communicate with your public health agency contact or clinical mentor to clarify what activity you will be doing on each clinical day, in order to prepare for the experience.
 For example, if you will be participating in an immunization clinic, review vaccine information, contraindications, correct route, dosages, injection sites, etc.) prior to the clinical day.

 - Students will be prepared and punctual.
 Please call the agency/preceptor if you are not going to be on time for any reason.